 - Site Planning

 All commercial developments and additions in the City require a site plan be submitted to the Department of Planning (270-444-8690) for review before any building permits can be issued.
 The process starts with a preliminary meeting with staff to discuss the proposed improvements and elements required to be on the plan.
 Site plans should be drawn according to the Site Plan Checklist unless otherwise directed by staff.
 Once an adequate site plan is submitted, Planning staff review it for compliance with applicable planning & zoning regulations.
-If acceptable, Planning staff will sign off on the plan and forward it to the Engineering Department (270-444-8511) for review.
-Once approved by Engineering, the plan is then forwarded to the Fire Prevention Division (270-444-8527) in order that building permits can be issued.
-For more information about site planning including a checklist of requirements and standard notes for erosion prevention and sediment control and floodplains, visit Site Plans.
+If acceptable, Planning staff will sign off on the plan and forward it to the Engineering Department (270-444-8511) for review and the Fire Prevention Division (270-444-8527) in order that building permits can be issued.
+Additional information about site planning including a checklist of requirements and standard notes for erosion prevention and sediment control and floodplains is in the link below.

 Ordinance and Purpose

 The Paducah Board of Commissioners has enacted Land Subdivision Regulations, Chapter 102 of the Paducah Code of Ordinances which work to provide for the harmonious development of the City of Paducah in the following manners:

 - To provide adequate public open spaces, utility services, public facilities and proper arrangement of roads in relation to the City of Paducah Comprehensive Plan;